BJP to stay away from imposing beef ban in Northeast, in other parts it might

 Ahead of the elections in Meghalaya and Nagaland this year, the BJP faced difficulties wooing voters in the Christian-dominated states where beef is a popular food.
 However, the leaders of the party on several occasions clarified that the BJP is not going to interfere with the food habits of people.

-Several BJP leaders have often made provocative statements to impose beef ban in the country to save the cow population.
-In the Hindu religion, cow is considered to be a scared animal and thus the saffron party shares such concern for saving the animal.
+Several BJP leaders have often made provocative statements to impose a beef ban in the country to save the cow population.
+In the Hindu religion, the cow is considered to be a sacred animal and thus the saffron party shares such concern for saving the animal.
 Last year, the country witnessed several incidents where people belonging to the minority community were attacked and killed on suspicion of eating or storing beef.

 OneIndia News